-Preliminary expense is the amount spent in formation of a company.
-If there is any not written off amount in the books of amalgamating company the same would be allowed to be deducted in the same manner as would have been allowed to the amalgamating company.
+Preliminary expense is the amount spent in the beginning of the firm.
+If there is any not written off amount in the books of amalgamating company the same would be allowed to deduct in the same manner as would have been allowed to the amalgamating company(ies).